seanpmaxwell/express-generator-typescript/README.md

 ## 🧩 Generated Template

 The generated template is a CRUD app for the `User` record to demonstrate model, services, and routing patterns in Express + TypeScript.
-Commands for linting, transpiling, and hot-reloading are all configured for you.
+Commands for linting, transpiling, formatting, and hot-reloading are all configured for you.

 ### Available `package.json` Scripts